GheorgheAlex/ensemble-card-game/README.md

 # 2. Usage

-When you start the application from the first time, a new deck will be generated in the API and it's ID will be stored in browser storage for further use.
+When you start the application from the first time, a new deck will be generated in API and it's deck_id will be stored in browser storage for further use.
 After generating the deck the app will notify you to shuffle the deck before the first game.
 ![Generating a new deck](images/generating-new-deck.png)

- If you run the app for the second time and over an ID will be already existing in storage and will be use.
+ If you run the app for the second time the app will check if you have a deck_id in browser storage.
 If that's the case, your card deck will be automatically shuffled.
  ![Already having a deck](images/starting-window.png)

-After you press NewGame button, 5 cards will be distributted for every player, and a card will pe put on played cards surface.
+After you press NewGame button, 5 cards will be distributed for every player, and a card will pe put on played cards surface.
 After you started a new game, you need to shuffle the cards before you can begin another game.
-Pressing the new game button will trigger a notification that tells you you need to reshuffle the deck first.
+Pressing the new game button will trigger a notification that tells you need to reshuffle the deck first.
 ![Starting a game](images/started-new-game.png)
 ![Trying to start a new game without shuffling the deck first](images/shuffle-cards-first.png)